Two Phase Treatment

 Make records to determine your unique dental treatment

-Keeping orthodontic records will help your doctor determine the type of appliance to be used, the treatment duration, and the frequency of visits.
+Keeping orthodontic records will help your doctor determine the type of appliances to be used, the treatment duration, and the frequency of visits.
 Records may include models of the teeth, X-rays, and photographs.
 The doctor will use those records to evaluate the need for early treatment.

-Resting period - monitoring your teeth's progress
+Monitoring your teeth's progress

 Phase Two